 Mangroves rely on saline sediments and are highly effective for reducing coastal erosion, sequestering carbon, and providing nursery grounds for fisheries [1, 7, 37].
-On Tuvalu, there are limited mangrove resources, with two species present, Lumnitzera littorea (Combretaceae) and Rhizophora stylosa (Rhizophoridae) [55].
-The mangrove ecosystems of Tuvalu were listed as threatened ecosystems in 1986 {Ceccarelli, 2019 #1087}.
-The largest forest of red mangroves (Rhizophora stylosa) covering nearly 28.5 ha is on Nanumanga, while small patches of mangroves (1.7 ha) are found on Funafuti and Nui {Ceccarelli, 2019 #1087}.
-The mangrove ecosystems of Tuvalu were listed as threatened ecosystems in 1986 {Ceccarelli, 2019 #1087}.
-The mangrove period ecosystems of Tuvalu were listed as threatened ecosystems in 1986 {Ceccarelli, 2019 #1087}.
-The mangrove period ecosystems of Tuvalu were listed as threatened ecosystems in 1986 {Ceccarelli, 2019 #1087}.
-The largest forest of red mangroves (Rhizophora stylosa) covering nearly 28.5 ha is on Nanumanga, while small patches of mangroves (Rhizophora stylosa) covering nearly 28.5 ha is on Nanumanga, while small patches of mangroves (1.7 ha) are found on Funafuti and Nui {Ceccarelli, 2019 #1087}.
-Mangrove planting has been conducted in parts of Tuvalu with mixed success.
+On Tuvalu, there are limited mangrove resources, with two species present, Lumnitzera littorea (Combretaceae) and Rhizophora stylosa (Rhizophoridae) [55.
+The mangrove ecosystems of Tuvalu were listed as threatened ecosystems in 1986 (Ceccarelli, 2019 #1087.
+The largest forest of red mangroves (Rhizophora stylosa) covering nearly 28.5 hectares is on Nanumanga, while small patches of mangroves (1.7 hectares) are found on Funafuti and Nui (Ceccarelli, 2019 #1087.
+The largest forest of red mangroves (Rhizophora stylosa) covering nearly 28.5 hectares is on Nanumanga, while small patches of mangroves (Rhizophora stylosa) covering nearly 28.5 hectares is on Nanumanga, while small patches of mangroves (1.7 hectares) are found on Funafuti and Nui (Ceccarelli, 2019 #1087].
+Some mangrove planting has been conducted in parts of Tuvalu with mixed success.
 Some of the failures are likely due to sediment and wave energy conditions which are unsuitable for mangroves, and evenly spaced planting in straight lines would have increased mortality and morbidity of the mangrove seedlings.
-In other parts of the Pacific and Australia, new technology involves planting the mangroves into biodegradable mesh that helps stabilise the seedlings while they establish roots [56, 57].
+In other parts of the Pacific and in Australia, new technology involves planting the mangroves into biodegradable mesh that helps stabilise the seedlings while they establish roots [56, 57].